-Enlarger lenses are designed like macro lenses, in that they produce a flat focal plane.
+Enlarger lenses are designed to produce a flat focal plane like macro lenses.
 This means that so long as your paper is flat, the depth of field shouldn’t be an issue.
 But what can cause problems is vignetting and chromatic aberration, which are both reduced when using smaller apertures.

 That said, you still should stop down the enlarging lens aperture by a stop or two to solve any vignetting or chromatic aberration issues — you can always burn in a vignette if you want one later.

-Use a wider aperture with a grain focuser, and then stop down
+Use a wider aperture to get focus, then stop down

 If you’re having a hard time focusing your image with a smaller aperture, the best thing you can do is to open the lens aperture to get more light.
 This will make it much easier when using a grain focuser to find the perfect spot.
 After finding the spot, you’ll be able to stop down the aperture again without losing focus.